In my experience, those with a plan or strategy can avoid bad decisions and make fewer mistakes.

-Optimising your investment products for cost investment product is a big way to gain control of your investments as you can’t always control the returns.
+Optimising your investment products for cost investment products is a big way to gain control of your investments as you can’t always control the returns.

-If you get a good low cost base and setup a system where you don't need to manual inject money, it sets your investing trajectory.
+If you get a good low-cost base and set up a system where you don't need to manually inject money, it sets your investing trajectory.

-The brilliance of the era we live in is there are now apps, tools and site that give us opportunity to invest and build wealth without paying someone to do all this.
+The brilliance of the era we live in is there are now apps, tools, and sites that give us the opportunity to invest and build wealth without paying someone to do all this.
 We still can work with an investment advisor, but if you are confident in what you will invest in, then you can find the product yourself.